Drone Operator Services

 Fully Licensed

-CAAC (Civil Aviation Administration of China) certified operators with all required permits and insurance for commercial aerial filming in China.
+Our operators are CAAC (Civil Aviation Administration of China) certified and carry every permit and insurance needed for commercial aerial filming in China.

 02.